-The student has the option of early dismissal if all graduation requirements are met.
-Students are eligible to earn 3-5 college credits through completion of the Marketing CLEP exam at the end of senior year.
-Exam paid for in conjunction with Great Oaks.

-This course will be held at Anderson High School.
-Fee: \$10-\$20
+Students have the option of early dismissal if all graduation requirements are met.
+Students are eligible to earn 3-6 college credits through completion of the Marketing CLEP exam and/or C-Tag college credit at the end of their senior year.
+Exam paid for in conjunction with Great Oaks.This course will be held at Anderson High School.
+Fee: This course requires a student fee.